List of Jujutsu Kaisen characters: Hanyu and Haba

 Hanyu (羽生, Hanyū) and Haba (羽場) are Culling Game players that camp in locations where new players appear as they enter Kenjaku's barrier to kill them while caught off guard.
 Hanyu and Haba are a couple and both have abilities that give them flight with their aircraft structured hair.
 Itadori defeats them both when he enters the Culling Game arena.

-Dhruv Lakdawalla

-Dhruv Lakdawalla (ドルゥヴ・ラクダワラ, Dorūbu Rakudawara) is an ancient sorcerer who once conquered Japan on his own during the Civil War of Wa.
-He reincarnated a second time in the modern era as a player of the Culling Games in Sendai Colony along with Ryuu Ishigouri, Takako Uro and the Cursed Spirit, Kurourushi, whom he was competing with for the strongest players within the colony.
-He was later defeated by Yuta Okkotsu and thus ignited a huge battle among the remaining powerful players.
-Dhruv's cursed technique entails two types of independent shikigami; these being grotesque giant rodent-like monsters with larger jagged teeth, four eyes, and a tail that crawls along the ground using four legs.
-The routes of the shikigami orbit Dhruv, allowing him to constitute his own Domain with their tracks.

 Kurourushi

 Kurourushi (黒沐死) is a special grade Cursed Spirit born from people's negative emotions of cockroaches.
 It was released from Cursed Spirit Manipulation of Suguru Geto's technique under the possession of Kenjaku to become a player of the Culling Game.
 It terrorizes its victims in the Sendai colony by manipulating a wave of cockroaches to feed on their flesh.
 It was exorcised by Yuta Okkotsu but an offspring appeared later on that was again defeated by Yuta in the battle between Uro Takako and Ryuu Ishigouri.
 Its Cursed Technique, Earthen Insect Trance (土虫蠕定, Dochū Zenjō) is a Cursed Technique that conjures flying insect curses that carry large sacs filled with a liquid substance that splashes into its targets eyes.